 When we first meet, we’ll:

 And you never pay a fee until your case is won; we’re that confident in our ability to represent you to the fullest.
-Simply call Spaulding Injury Law us to schedule a consultation or securely share the details of your accident details using this form.
+Call Ted Spaulding to schedule a consultation or securely share your accident details using this form.

 Typically, in Georgia, juries look at several factors in determining the value of a wrongful death claim.
 They calculate the amount based on the “full value of a life.”
 There are two parts to it: